 These Key Herbs + Spices Work Wonders for Digestion

-Let’s talk about a few specific ones that are super easy to incorporate into your routine (and may already be there)!
+Let’s talk about a few specific herbs that are super easy to incorporate into your routine outside of our supplements.
 The following herbs + spices are known to support healthy digestion, while adding a boost of flavor to any meal.

 Did you know there are 35 different species of basil that can be grown?
 From sweet to tangy, there’s definitely one that’ll satisfy your taste buds.